mark-obeirne/boardgameempire/testing.md

 ### Results of JSHint
 Issues highlighted were rectified along the way.
 However, JSHint also highlighted unused variable errors in relation to the initialisation of Materialise components.

+### Results of CSS Validation
+One parse error was highlighted, which was subsequently rectified.
+There were warnings that there is the same colour applied for background-color and border colors of checkout-form checkbox, but this was to ensure that Materialize's stylesheet was overwritten.
 ## Manual Testing
 ### Devices Used for Testing
 Please note that this project does not support Internet Explorer due to the use of ES6 features and notation.
 Esports Dictionary was tested on a variety of devices, including: